EugeneCore/litebase/readme.md

 1. Litebase uses a standart fs module to interact with files.
 2. The database works with collections of documents.
 3. At the moment of the first document saving, a storage folder will be created next to Litebase index.js.
-4. All collections will be stored inside the storage folder in one separate file and contain an array of documents.
+4. All collections will be stored inside the storage folder in separate files and contain an array of documents.
 5. Every document will have an _id, unique within the one collection.

 For example, a possible collection "users" would be stored here: